V-Sekai/manuals/docs/decisions/20211031-construct-the-virtual-world.md

-# Construct the world in the virtual world
+# Construct the virtual world

 ### Context and Problem Statement

-It's hard to 3d in a virtual world.
+It's hard to create the virtual world.

 ### Describe the feature / enhancement and how it helps to overcome the problem or limitation